kdave/btrfs-progs/Documentation/Glossary.rst

 	devices are persistent across reboots.
 The original device remains unchanged and can be removed at any time (after Btrfs has been instructed to copy over all missing blocks).
 Multiple read/write file systems can be built from the same seed.
-See [[Seed-device]] for an example.

 single
 	A "*RAID*" level in btrfs, storing a single copy of each piece of data.